The Screen Queensland Digital Games Incentive attracts games development projects to Queensland and encourages further growth in the local sector.

 Applications for the Incentive can be submitted at any time.

-Incentives will be paid over the course of the project according to drawdown milestones agreed in the contract.
+Incentives can be paid over the course of the project according to drawdown milestones agreed in the contract, or after approval of the final acquittal report.

-If an application is unsuccessful, a member of the Content team will contact the applicant.
-Applicants can contact Screen Queensland for feedback on the application.
+If an application is unsuccessful, a member of the Games team will contact the applicant.
+Applicants can contact Screen Queensland for feedback on their application.

-- marketing and other delivery materials required to be provided; and
+- marketing and other delivery materials required to be provided

 - Screen Queensland credit requirements.